 Siuslaw Valley Fire and Rescue provided comments on this project where a turnaround was required between phases and on drive aisles greater than 150' and that a secondary access or sprinklers were required.
 As applicable to this criterion each phase will require a temporary turn around meeting the criterion of Figure 10-35(3).
-For the driveway access in the northeast corner of Phase 4 the pavement shall be a minimum of 18' wide with 20' of unobstructed aisle width that is signed "no stopping or parking".
-[Condition 36]
+For the driveway in the northeast corner of Phase 4 the pavement shall be a minimum of 18' wide with 20' of unobstructed aisle width that is signed "no stopping or parking" and include a turnaround meeting Figure 10-35(3) until through connection onto Rhododendron Drive or east to Oak St. is available from the northern city owned property.
+[Condition]